-After a meal in Greece, Greeks often serve loukamades or “greek doughnuts.”
-They make a wonderful after dinner sweet treat and they’re simple to make.
+After a meal in Greece, Greeks often serve loukoumades or “greek doughnuts.”
+They make a wonderful after-dinner sweet treat and they’re simple to make.

-New variations have been created where you can choose from a host of sweet toppings such as nutella!
+New variations have been created and if you have a sweet tooth, you can choose from a host of sweet toppings such as chocolate Nutella!

 By Anuradha from Country Hopping Couple

-Each thin sheet is brushed with olive oil or butter, stuffed with a mixture of sweet or savory filling, and finally baked.
-Spanokopita filling is a mixture of spinach, feta cheese, dill, and other herbs.
+Each thin sheet is brushed with olive oil or butter and sometimes sprinkled with sesame seeds.
+They are then stuffed with a mixture of sweet or savory filling and finally baked.
+Spanokopita filling is a mixture of spinach, feat cheese, dill, and other herbs.

 You can find spanikopita in coffee shops, bakeries, and restaurants all over Greece.

 A popular street food in Greece, Koulouri Thessaloniki is essentially a Greek bagel.